Coping with Narcissistic Parental Alienation

 We recommend talking to your friends and family or reaching out to a good counsellor.
 A good counsellor may help you explore the best possible ways to reconnect with your children.
 They may even recommend family counselling.

-You may also consider joining a support group and consulting a legal expert.
-With the help of your legal expert and counsellor, you may be able to address the allegations made against you.
-The legal expert may even help you track down proof to prove that the allegations are false.
+Consider joining a support group and consulting a divorce lawyer with experience in high-conflict situations.
+With the help of your lawyer and counsellor, you can address the allegations against you.
+In addition, your divorce lawyer can help you track down proof to prove the allegations are false.

 Take care of yourself